- Post 25 June 2008

 HACA provides 92 units of Section 8 Moderate Rehabilitation assistance in a number of developments in Hayward, and one in the Emeryville.

-HACA owns the following public housing in developments in Emeryville and Union City:
+HACA owns housing in developments in Emeryville and Union City, including:

 - Emery Glen, a 36-unit family development; Photos